-Noise levels from construction of the Proposed Project are expected to be comparable to those from typical New York City construction involving a new building or buildings with concrete slab floors and foundation on piles.
+Noise levels from construction of the previously proposed project are expected to be comparable to those from typical New York City construction involving a new building or buildings with concrete slab floors and foundation on piles.
 Similarly, potential disruptions to adjacent residences and other receptors from elevated noise levels generated by construction would be expected to be comparable to those that would occur immediately adjacent to a typical New York City construction site during the portions of construction when the loudest activities would occur.

-The detailed analysis of construction noise concluded that the Proposed Project has the potential to result in construction noise levels that exceed the CEQR Technical Manual screening threshold for an extended period of time or additional construction noise impact criteria at receptors surrounding the proposed construction work areas, including the Museum, the school receptors at 1 Peck Slip (PS 343), the Pearl Street Playground, the north-facing residential and school receptors along Water Street between Beekman Street and Peck Slip, the residential receptors at 127 John Street, 100 Beekman Street (Southbridge Towers), 299 Pearl Street (Southbridge Towers), 333 Pearl Street (Southbridge Towers), 49 Fulton Street, 117 Beekman Street, and at 23-33 Peck Slip.
+The detailed analysis of construction noise concluded that construction pursuant to the previously proposed project has the potential to result in construction noise levels that exceed the CEQR Technical Manual construction noise screening threshold for an extended period of time or the additional construction noise impact criteria defined herein at receptors surrounding the proposed construction work areas, including the Museum, the school receptors at 1 Peck Slip (P.S.
+343), the Pearl Street Playground, the north-facing residential and school receptors along Water Street between Beekman Street and Peck Slip, the residential receptors at 100 Beekman Street (Southbridge Towers), 299 Pearl Street (Southbridge Towers), 333 Pearl Street (Southbridge Towers), 49 Fulton Street, 117 Beekman Street, and at 23-33 Peck Slip.

 At these receptors, construction could produce noise level increases that would be noticeable and potentially intrusive during the most noise-intensive nearby construction activities and would produce noticeable increases over the course of construction.
 The analysis evaluated the construction periods with the potential to result in the greatest levels of construction noise; however, the predicted maximum levels would not persist throughout construction, and the noise levels would fluctuate throughout the construction period.
+Construction noise control measures are discussed in "Mitigation."